Davis Wolfgang Hawke: Early life

 Hawke was known to be an aficionado of chess.
-In high school, he achieved a United States Chess Federation rating of nearly 2000.
+In high school, he achieved an Elo rating of nearly 2000 from the United States Chess Federation.
 In the late 1990s, Hawke played in South Carolina and Tennessee under the pseudonym Walter Smith.
-He played throughout Colorado as David A. Wallace on and off, before disappearing in approximately summer of 2006.
+He played throughout Colorado as David A. Wallace on and off, before disappearing around the summer of 2006.